FELT.SCHOOL

 WHAT’S IT ALL ABOUT?

 Explore in to the wonderful world of felt!
-Get hands-on experience and create projects with five main techniques: wet felting, nuno felting, recycled felting, shibori felting, and needle felting.
-You’ll go home with your own needle felting tools, an assortment of glorious finished projects, and felting goodie bag!
+Get hands-on experience and create projects with five main techniques: wet felting (flat & resist), nuno felting, recycled felting, shibori felting, and needle felting.
+You’ll go home with your own needle felting tools, an assortment of finished projects, and a felting goodie bag!

-Teacher: Classes will be taught by with Shannon Okey (aka knitgrrl), crafty maven and author of Felt Frenzy.
+Teacher: Classes are taught by with Shannon Okey (aka knitgrrl), crafty maven, Cooperative Press publisher, and author of Felt Frenzy (and a whole lotta other craft books).

-The $300 workshop fee includes EVERYTHING–2 FULL days of classes, supplies, equipment use, your room, meals & snacks & a great goodie bag.
-We’ve even included installment plans to help with your budget.
-REGISTER HERE!
+The workshop fee includes EVERYTHING-–2 FULL days of classes, supplies, equipment use, your room, meals & snacks & a great goodie bag.

 Reboux hat by Shannon Okey